 Company codes – CUSIP, SEDOL, ISIN….
-What do they mean and how can you use them in our resources?
+What do they mean and how can you use them in our Library resources?

-As you use our many finance resources you will probably notice unique company identifiers which may be codes or symbols.
-It is worth spending some time getting to know what these are and which resources use which codes and symbols as they can help you to move lists of companies – almost effortlessly – between different financial databases.
+As you use our many finance resources, you will probably notice unique company identifiers which may be codes or symbols.
+It is worth spending some time getting to know what these are and which resources use which codes and symbols, as they can help you to move lists of companies – almost effortlessly – between different financial databases.

-In our company codes table here you will find a list of Library finance resources and which codes/symbols are available within each.
+In our company codes table below, you will find a list of Library finance resources and which codes/symbols are available within each.
 In some cases, the codes/symbols available for a company depend on the geographical location of the company/equity, e.g. American companies will usually have a CUSIP but not a SEDOL.

 Please see below for the most commonly used codes and symbols and their definitions:

-SEDOL – stands for Stock Exchange Daily Official List – they are 7 characters in length, a 6 place alphanumeric code plus a trailing check digit.
+SEDOL – stands for Stock Exchange Daily Official List – they are 7 characters in length, a 6-place alphanumeric code plus a trailing check digit.
 These numbers are assigned to securities by the London Stock Exchange.
-They serve as the National Securities Identifying Number so form part of the securities ISIN number as well.
+They serve as the National Securities Identifying Number, so form part of the securities ISIN number as well.

 TICKER – or stock symbol – this is used to identify publicly traded shares of a particular stock on a particular market.
 It may be letters, numbers or a combination of both.

-If you have any questions about how these can be used please contact the Library.
+If you have any questions about how these can be used, please contact the Library.

 Feature image from Pixabay.
 Available at: https://cdn.pixabay.com/photo/2016/11/27/21/42/stock-1863880_960_720.jpg